-The current TIP projects must always be consistent and a direct subset of the active long-range plan, the Mobility Plan 2045.
-A review of the proposed FY 2023-2026 TIP projects in relation to the project list included in the Mobility Plan 2045 was conducted in order to determine consistency between the two in terms of projects included and their scope, timeframe and other details.
-Through this review it was determined that multiple air quality non-exempt projects had changes that needed to be accounted for in a revised regional emissions analysis and through a formal amendment of the Mobility Plan 2045.
+The current TIP projects must always be consistent and a direct subset of the active long-range plan, the 2045 Mobility Plan.
+A review of the proposed FY 2023-2026 TIP projects in relation to the project list included in the 2045 Mobility Plan was conducted in order to determine consistency between the two in terms of projects included and their scope, timeframe and other details.
+Through this review it was determined that multiple air quality non-exempt projects had changes that needed to be accounted for in a revised regional emissions analysis and through a formal amendment of the 2045 Mobility Plan.

-Conformity has been demonstrated for the Knoxville TPO FY 2023-2026 TIP by performing a new regional emissions analysis that was conducted for the Mobility Plan 2045 and documented in a separate report that is also incorporated in Appendix D. Additionally, as previously noted, the TPO conducts a single conformity analysis for the entire affected Knoxville Region that is subject to air quality conformity.
+Conformity has been demonstrated for the Knoxville TPO FY 2023-2026 TIP by performing a new regional emissions analysis that was conducted for the 2045 Mobility Plan and documented in a separate report.
+Additionally, as previously noted, the TPO conducts a single conformity analysis for the entire affected Knoxville Region that is subject to air quality conformity.
 The conformity analysis therefore also covers the TDOT FY 2023-2026 Statewide Transportation Improvement Program (STIP) and the FY 2023-2026 LAMTPO TIP for projects included within the areas outside of the KRTPO Planning Area, including the 1997 Ozone Standard Orphan Area, that are subject to conformity in the overall Knoxville Region is also demonstrated.
+(PENDING and under development as of first draft)